utat-ss/HERON-documentation/getting-started/git-and-github.md

 Instead, create a pull-request on the project's Github page, and request a code review from one of the leads.
 Branches merged directly to `master` without review will be reverted.

+### Create Separate Branches for Bug Fixes

+If you find a bug and fix it, it is important to create a seperate branch containing your changes, and open a separate pull request specifically for the bug fix.
+Do *not* just add the bug fix to the branch you're currently working on.

+Suppose you're working on a new feature on the branch `new-feat` and you happen to find a bug in the file `src/a.c`.
+Once you fix the bug on your current branch, checkout the `master` branch and create a new branch called, say `a-bug-fix`.
+This branch will contain only the new bug fix.
+Now, apply your bug fix onto this new branch, in this case, by modifying `src/a.c`.
+Next, push this new branch to Github and create a pull request explaining what you found and how you fixed the problem.

+Following this process allows other people to benefit from your find, and helps keep track of bug fixes across many branches.

 ## Git Cheat Sheets